tigera-solutions/cc-aks-detect-block-network-attacks/README.md

 2. Configure IDS/IPS, workload-centric WAF, and DDoS protection
 3. Detect zero-day attacks based on suspicious container activity using syscalls, file access, and process information
 4. Preview and enforce security policies to quarantine infected workloads
-5. Visualize security posture of your Kubernetes cluster
+5. Visualize the security posture of your Kubernetes cluster

 ## Modules